remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

     - [reminder](#reminder-object)
         - Type: a{sv}
         - Note that the 'completed' key will be ignored here

+- Returns (u)
+    - updated-timestamp
+        - Type: u
+        - The Unix timestamp of when the reminder was updated

 ### UpdateCompleted
 Update the completed status of a reminder